ChatMol/ChatMol/README.md

 ## ChatMol API Key Setup

-Set your OpenAI API key by entering the following command in the PyMOL command line: set_api_key your_api_key_here (replace your_api_key_here with your actual API key).
+Set your OpenAI API key by entering the following command in the PyMOL command line: `set_api_key your_api_key_here` (replace `your_api_key_here` with your actual API key).
 The API key will be stored in the same directory as the plugin script for future use.

 ## Usage

 ChatMol offers two interaction modes in the PyMOL command line: ChatMol and ChatMol-Lite.
 ChatMol directly utilizes OpenAI's GPT-3.5 model and requires an API key setup, whereas ChatMol-Lite is built on text-davinci-003 and supplemented with additional PyMol-related resources.
-Currently under rapid development, ChatMol-Lite offers faster performance and negates the need for an API key setup for end users.
+Currently, ChatMol-Lite is undergoing rapid development, providing faster performance and eliminating the need for an API key setup for end users.

 ### ChatMol as a Task Execution Agent